Solaire04/bossTEST/README.md

 ```
 and be sure to download and untar into `/opt/ASI_linux_mac_SDK_V1.38` (or similar, but then adjust the pointers in the first line of the main file) the libraries provided by ZWO.

 In simple spectrometers the slit sizes and grating angles are controlled by hand.
 More sophisticated devices may have GPIB or serial-line controls.
 Since the protocols vary, each spectrometer may need to be treated differently.
 For GPIB-controlled devices, **linux-gpib** (https://github.com/coolshou/linux-gpib or https://gpib-tcl.sourceforge.net/GPIB-Tcl.html) is used to provide the kernel modules (it is rumoured to be included in the mainline Linux kernel soon) and **tcl-gpib** (https://github.com/slazav/tcl-gpib) which provides a tcl/tk interface to that library.
 These must also be installed.
-This is what I did, YMMV:
+Below is the log of what I did, YMMV.

+If GPIB is not required, use a `NOGPIB` flag at run-time, as in `boss NOGPIB` which will hide the GPIB tab from view.
+The GPIB controls will no longer be visible, and if you then execute a macro containing GPIB commands, errors will show up.
 ```
 sudo apt-get install dwarves
 cp /sys/kernel/btf/vmlinux /usr/lib/modules/`uname -r`/build/